 Similarly, you want to be able to stand comfortably in front of your bathroom vanity.
 Many people default to putting vanities against any straight, full-height walls to avoid the room’s slopes.
 But depending on the slope of your ceiling, that might not be the best choice.
-As long as you offset the sink and mirror at a high point, you can easily nestle your vanity under a slope that crosses above it.
-The taper to either side is less disruptive than you might think, and because you stand back from the vanity to use it, it shouldn’t feel oppressive.
-You can even get away with placing your vanity under a ceiling that slopes toward you, with two caveats: 1) that there’s enough room for a mirror and 2) that the slope is gradual enough that you can still stand straight in front of the vanity comfortably.
+As long as you offset the sink and mirror, you can easily nestle your vanity under a slope.
+The taper to either side is less disruptive than you might think.
+When you stand back from the vanity to use it, it shouldn’t feel oppressive.
+You can even get away with placing your vanity under a ceiling that slopes toward you, with two caveats.
+1) that there’s enough room for a mirror; and 2) that the slope is gradual enough that you can still stand straight in front of the vanity comfortably.

 Rule #4: Make Sure You Really, Really Want A Bathtub (Before You Try To Build Your Floor Plan Around One)

 Building a full bathroom with a sloped ceiling is definitely hard mode, but it’s not impossible.
 The biggest restriction is that you need more space for a bathtub than you do for a shower alone.
 A shower can work mounted at the center of a steep gable, but a bathtub underneath it would be difficult to get into, even if you had enough clearance to install one in the first place.
 That said, bathtubs don’t mind a low slope, within reason.
 Most often, you’ll want to opt for the same configuration as a shower: with the tub-filler at the taller end and the head of the tub at the low point.
 Alternatively, put your bathtub at the lowest point of the ceiling.
 Depending on the slope of your roof, this configuration can produce a tub that’s awkward to get into, but with plenty of room to soak comfortably.